swlaschin/fsharpforfunandprofit.gitbook/why-use-fsharp/index.md

 Although it is a functional language at heart, F# does support other styles which are not 100% pure, which makes it much easier to interact with the non-pure world of web sites, databases, other applications, and so on.

-In particular, F# is designed as a hybrid functional/OO language, so it can do [virtually everything that C# can do](/posts/completeness-anything-csharp-can-do/).
+In particular, F# is designed as a hybrid functional/OO language, so it can do [virtually everything that C# can do](../posts/completeness-anything-csharp-can-do/index.md).

-Of course, F# is [part of the .NET ecosystem](/posts/completeness-seamless-dotnet-interop/), which gives you seamless access to all the third party .NET libraries and tools.
+Of course, F# is [part of the .NET ecosystem](../posts/completeness-seamless-dotnet-interop/index.md), which gives you seamless access to all the third party .NET libraries and tools.
-It runs on most platforms, including Linux and smart phones (via Mono and the new .NETCore).
+It runs on most platforms, including Linux and smart phones (via Mono and the new .NET Core).

 Finally, it is well integrated with Visual Studio (Windows) and Xamarin (Mac), which means you get a great IDE with IntelliSense support, a debugger,